Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 | Capstone Project | AI project: problem definition, implementation, evaluation, presentation | 30% |

-| Micro-Teaching Session | Lesson plan quality and teaching demonstration to peer group | 20% |
+| Micro-Teaching Session | Lesson plan quality and teaching demonstration to peers | 20% |

 | Total | 100% | |